harbortype/glyphs-scripts/README.md

 ### Kerning

 - **New Tab with Kerning Exceptions:** Opens a new Edit tab containing all kerning exceptions for the current master.
+- **New Tab with Kerning Pairs for Selected Glyph:** Opens a new tab with kerning pairs for the selected glyph (minus diacritics).

 ### Layers